casualcoder2501/udacity_project_2/README.md

 The Swagger documentation required that I include the swagger folder in the path after localhost:8000.
 For some reason the server was serving it from 1 level up from the swagger folder even though both the serve.py and swagger.json files were located in the swagger folder.
 Including /swagger/swagger.json in the localhost reference was the only way I could get this to work and I think mentioning this for other students may be helpful.

 The window that popped up after running benchmark.sh closed immediately after openning.
 I checked the application insights dashboard and confirmed that the endpoint was being tested.
 The only way I could get the apache benchmark to show me results was to run the command in my terminal outside of the .sh file.
 This may be helpful to other students who encounter this issue.

+## Future Improvements

+To improve this experiment I would allow for deep learning to be enable on the classification model and give it more time to come up with a model with greater accuracy.
+Another improvement I would make is to see if there is any difference between the programmatic way of building the pipeline and the GUI way of building the pipeline in terms of speed of development and accuracy of the model that gets produced.
+The last improvement I would make is to see what the response time differences in Apache Benchmark are when manually creating an inference cluster with more resources available.
+If the response times were significantly improved I would then try to optimize for cost.